 - Product manufacturer.
 In many cases, the main manufacturing company is at least partially liable for the injuries and damages caused by product defects.
 For example, if car defects cause a rollover accident, you can likely file a product liability lawsuit against the automaker.

 - Parts manufacturer.
 Sometimes, different companies design and/or manufacture different components of a single product.
 In these cases, you may be able to collect compensation from these individual companies.
 For example, airbags are typically made by separate companies than the rest of a vehicle.
 Therefore, if a defective airbag causes your injuries, you can likely include the airbag manufacturer in your product liability lawsuit.

 - Product seller.
 If the retailer or vendor of an item knows about the dangerous product defects or somehow damages a product, causing a defect, then that party may be liable for the injuries and damages that result.
 For example, if a mechanic installs defective tires on your car, the result may be a serious crash.
 If the mechanic knew the defect existed, then he or she may be partially liable.

 Victims may suspect that product defects are to blame for their injuries, but it can be difficult to know for sure where a flaw originated and who is liable.
-A Macon product liability lawyer from our firm can investigate and find answers.
+A knowledgeable product liability lawyer from our firm can investigate and find answers.
 If a design, manufacturing or labeling defect caused or contributed to your injuries, we can help you file a product liability lawsuit to recover compensation for your medical bills and other damages.
 Large corporations and manufacturers often try to deny or minimize these claims.
 However, we fight for victims’ rights, all the way to the courtroom, if necessary.